If you missed the first post on Magical Girls be sure to check it out and then let’s get into part 2.

-Right so we’re back to magical girls and this week I wanted to look at the characters and the magic powers that crop up in these stories.
+Right so we’re back to magical girls and I wanted to look at the characters and the magic powers that crop up in these stories.
 While this is where many of these stories differentiate themselves, there are still a lot of common factors between shows.

 Alas, I am only going to be looking at the main characters from a handful of anime.
 There is too much content to get into side characters and villains (though I may do a post on those guys at some point – it won’t be in this series).